 There is so much more to [Sisyphus] than the famous stone he is doomed endlessly and fruitlessly to push uphill.
 Sisyphus was a wicked, greedy, duplicitous and often cruel man, but who cannot find something appealing – heroic even – in the unquenchable zest and fist-shaking defiance with which he lived (in fact out-lived) his life?
 Few mortals dared to try the patience of the gods in so reckless a fashion.

-Fry’s enthusiasm spills into the margins – Kronos, Athena, Hera, Persephone, the Cycladis and Melissa and Tantalus… I imagine our author with a giant whiteboard, names, family trees, symbols… rearranging their preposterous stories in furious passion.6
+Fry’s enthusiasm spills into the margins – Kronos, Athena, Hera, Persephone, the Cycladis and Melissa and Tantalus… I imagine our author with a giant whiteboard, names, family trees, symbols… rearranging their preposterous stories with furious passion.6

 We live in a reason-dominated era so it will seem fanciful that anyone ever believed in things like an underworld; “No one believes that Hephaestus ever truly existed…” Fry reminds us.